Akshitakaushik123/Blockchain-practical-metamask-wallet/README.md

 ###solidity###

-Step 1: Understand the Basics of Blockchain & Ethereum Before jumping into Solidity, make sure you understand:

-What is a blockchain?

-What are smart contracts?

-How Ethereum works.

-You can start with simple YouTube videos or beginner-friendly blogs to get the concepts.

-Step 2: Set Up the Development Environment
+Step 1: Set Up the Development Environment
 You’ll need tools to write and deploy Solidity code.
 Most beginners start with:

 ✅ Remix IDE (Recommended for beginners)